alex-handley/jekyll-now/jekyll/_posts/2015-09-06-needle-in-a-haystack-550-spam-content.md

 <caption>Cheers Mandrill...</caption>

 Mandrill admitted that the response wasn't getting parsed correctly and because of this emails were incorrectly being shown as delivered.
-Now I knew the issue the actual debugging started, I looked at the email template and decided it was ether the images or the buttons (links inside tables).
+Now I knew the issue the actual debugging could start, I looked at the email template and decided it was ether the images or the buttons (links inside tables).

 To test this I needed access to an email account on the domain which was hard because it was a French ISP who only gave out accounts to customers.
 I lucked out and one of the customer services staff dad had an email account and the patience to handle me hounding him.